 - Rogers Center is the home of the Toronto Blue Jays, the only Canadian team in Major League Baseball.
 This stadium has a retractable roof, and regularly hosts music concerts.

-- It was launched in 1989 under the name SkyDome before Rogers bought the rights in 2005.
+- Launched in 1989 under the name SkyDome before Rogers bought the rights in 2005.
 Previously the Blue Jays played at the CNE show stage in the west of downtown.
-The Raptors (NBA) played here from 1995 until 1999, before the Air Canada Center was built.
+The Raptors (NBA) played here from 1995 until 1999, before the Air Canada Center opened.
 The Argonauts (CFL) also played here from 1989 until 2015.
 They got their own stadium, BMO Field, in 2016.

 - Royal Ontario Museum